IzabelaMariaRoz/Library/README.md

 4. View enrolled students: The admin can view the list of students registered in the system and their book balance

 # Student Functions:
-  1. Create an account: A new student can register by providing their roll number, name, address
+  1. Create an account: A new student can register by providing their id number, name, last name, address
   2. View balance: Students can view their book balance.

 Data storage: The system uses 2D arrays to store the details of students and books.
-Initially, 10 books are stored in the library.
-Each student account contains the roll number, balance and first name.
+Initially, 10 books are stored in the library and 7 students in the students array.
+Each student account contains the id number, balance and first name, last name and address.

 # File Management
   1. Books Database in txt file